profsmith89/ctps/_sources/chap01.md

 The only difference this time is that the `Traceback` looks a bit different.
 It doesn't tell us where in our script the execution error occurred, but that there was a failure on line 1 of this cryptic file "`<stdin>`".
 We don't really need to understand this broken English, since this traceback information is only needed when we have an error buried somewhere in a multi-line script.

+## Undefined names

-**Undefined names.** Let's get back to our script.
+Let's get back to our script.
 After `open`, the interpreter is sitting waiting for us to tell it what we want it to do with the open file (our virtual open book).

 Well, how about we read the first line?
 If Python has a built-in file `open` command, maybe it has another built-in function called `readline`.
 Let's type `readline()` at the bottom of our script and run it.
 The empty parentheses at the end of `readline` simply say that we're not passing this command any input parameters.